-Low income earning farmers like Alhaji Taolu is among those most affected by desertification and climate change in the region.
+Poor rural farmers like Alhaji Taolu are among those most affected by desertification and climate change in the region.
 The threat of climate on man, livestock and the entire ecosystem is appalling, yet the locals perceived these as normal call of nature.

 Beyond its effects on food crops, the implication of the harsh climatic variability has increased poverty, affected water supply, sanitation and proper hygiene (WASH) in the worst-hit states.

 The threat led to the afforestation programme in the affected region.
 The pan-African project covers 11 countries in Africa including the 11 States in Nigeria.
 The nations are Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad, Sudan, Ethiopia, Eritrea, Djibouti and Senegal.
 But the project is yet to make any positive impact in Nigeria.
 Soil top layers are sterile; therefore trees still struggle to survive.